Behnam-sn/Castle-Docusaurus/docs/uml/uml.md

 Also, the notions of forward and reverse engineering don't make any sense for this mode,
 As the UML and source code are the same thing.

+#### What is the MDA?

+When people talk about the UML,
+They also often talk about **Model Driven Architecture (MDA)**.

+Essentially, MDA is a Standard Approach to using the UML as a programming language.

+The standard is controlled by the OMG, as is the UML.
+By producing a modeling environment that conforms to the MDA,
+Vendors can create models that can also work with other MDA-compliant environments.

+MDA is often talked about in the same breath as the UML,
+Because MDA uses the UNlL as its basic modeling language.
+But, of course, you don't have to be using MDA to use the UML.

+MDA divides development work into two main areas.
+Modelers represent a particular application by creating a **Platform Independent Model (PIM)**.
+The PIM is a UML model that is independent of any particular technology.
+Tools can then turn a PIM into a **Platform Specific Model (PSM)**.

+The PSM is a model of a system targeted to a specific execution environment.
+Further tools then take the PSM and generate code tor that platform.
+The PSM could be UML but doesn't have to be.

+So if you want to build a warehousing system using MDA, you would start bv creating a single PIM of your warehousing system.

+If you then wanted this warehousing system to run an J2EE and .NET, you would use some vendor tools to create two PSMs : one for each platform.
+Then further tools would generate code tor the two platforms.

+If the process of going from PIM to PSM to final code is completely automated,
+We have the UML as programming language.
+If any of the steps is manual, we have blueprints.

+#### Executable UML

+Steve Mellor has long been active in this kind of work and has recently used the term **Executable UML**.
+Executable UML is similar to MDA hut uses slightly different terms.

+Similarly, You begin with a platform-independent model that is equivalent to MDA's PIM.
+However, the next step is to use a Model Compiler to turn that UML model into a deployable system in a single step.
+hence, there's no need for the PSM.
+As the term compiler suggests, this step is completely automatic.

+The model compilers are based ou reusable archetypes.
+An archetype describes how to take an executable UML model and turn it into a particular programming platform.
+So for the warehousing example,
+You would buy a model compiler and two archetypes (J2FE and .NET).
+Run each archetype on your executable UML model, and you have your two versions of the warehousing system.

+Executable UML does not use the full UML Standard;
+many constructs of UML are considered to be unnecessary and are therefore not used.
+As a result, Executable UML is simpler than Full UML.

+All this Sounds good, but how realistic is it?
+In mv view, there are two issues here.
+First is the question of the tools:
+Whether they are mature enough to do the job.
+This is something that changes over time;
+Certainly, as I write this, they aren't widely used, and I haven't seen much of them in action.

+A more fundamental issue iS the whole notion of the LTML as a programming language .
+In m y view, it's worth using the 1 hII . a s a programming language only if it results in something that's signihcaittly more productive than using another programming language .
+1'm not convinced that it is, based an various graphical development enviromnents Pve worked with in the Aast.
+Even if it is more productive, it still needs to get a critical mass of users for it to make the mainstream .
+That's a big hurdle in itself.
+Like many,old Smalltalkers, 1 consider Smalltalk to he rauch more productive than current mainstream langvages .
+But as Sm illtalk is now only a niche language, 1 don°t see tnany projects usiiig it .
+To > avoid Smalltalk's fate, the UML has to be luckier, even if it is superior.

 ## References

 - UML Distilled 3rd Edition - Martin Fowler - Addison-Wesley